Taylor Swift Is 3 AMAs Away From Breaking Whitney Houston's Record: See More of Her Major Milestones

 6. 2014 was a chart-topping year for the "Bad Blood" singer.
 According to Billboard, Swift is the only female solo artist to dethrone herself from the top Hot 100 spot.
 Per the magazine, "Blank Space" replaced "Shake It Off" on Nov.
 29 of that year.

 7. In 2015, Swift became the youngest winner of the Academy of Country Music's Milestone Award.
 The moment was truly touching.
-Swift's mother, Andrea, presented the award just a few months after being diagnosed with cancer.
-The "Love Story" star had also released her first pop album, 1989, just a few months before, and The Washington Post considered her acceptance speech her final farewell to country music.
+Swift's mother, Andrea, presented the award shortly after she was diagnosed with cancer.
+The "Love Story" star had also released her first pop album, 1989, about six months before, and The Washington Post considered her acceptance speech her final farewell to country music.

 Swift also set a new bar for most streamed track in one week by a female artist with the aforementioned hit.
 The song earned a staggering 84.4 million streams during this time frame.